Henry III of England: Background and childhood

-Henry was born in Winchester Castle on 1 October 1207.
-He was the eldest son of King John and Isabella of Angoulême.
+Henry was born on 1 October 1207 in Winchester Castle, the eldest son of King John and Isabella of Angoulême.
 Little is known of Henry's early life.
 He was initially looked after by a wet nurse called Ellen in the south of England, away from John's itinerant court, and probably had close ties to his mother.
-Henry had four legitimate younger brothers and sisters – Richard, Joan, Isabella and Eleanor – and several older illegitimate siblings.
-In 1212 his education was entrusted to Peter des Roches, the bishop of Winchester; under his direction Henry was given military training by the knight Philip d'Aubigny and taught to ride, probably by Ralph of St Samson.
+He had four legitimate younger brothers and sisters – Richard, Joan, Isabella, and Eleanor – and several older illegitimate siblings.
+In 1212 his education was entrusted to Peter des Roches, the bishop of Winchester, under whose direction he was given military training by the knight Philip d'Aubigny and taught to ride, probably by Ralph of St Samson.

 Little is known about Henry's appearance; he was probably around 1.68 m tall, and accounts recorded after his death suggested that he had a strong build, with a drooping eyelid.
 (Note: The description of Henry's eyelid, written after his death, comes from the chronicler Nicholas Trevet.
 Measurements of Henry's coffin in the 19th century indicate a height of 1.68 m.)
-Henry grew up to occasionally show flashes of a fierce temper, but mostly, as the historian David Carpenter describes, he had an "amiable, easy-going, and sympathetic" personality.
+Henry grew up to show flashes of a fierce temper, but mostly, as the historian David Carpenter describes, he had an "amiable, easy-going, and sympathetic" personality.
 He was unaffected and honest, and showed his emotions readily, easily being moved to tears by religious sermons.